chs-59/HuMo-gen-Server/README.md

 picture galleries
 - Fixed inconsistencies produced by category suffix
 - Fixed bug when renaming files in sub-folder
+- Disabled GeoPlugin (no free use any more, need API-Key)

 ## HOWTO (in progress)
 This HOWTO will only cover the differences to HGO.
 For all other topics